 How are you performing against your KPIs?

 You are required to give EVIDENCE of how your organisation is performing against all the KPIs you provide.
-These responses must provide evidence via presentation of data and evaluation results. i.e. figures, percentage growth / decline, details of progress, any qualitative results / feedback etc.
+So your responses must provide evidence via presentation of data and evaluation results. i.e. figures, percentage growth / decline, details of progress, any qualitative results / feedback etc.

 - Make sure you’re providing the right level of information.
-High level information is great, as long as you have specifics.
-It’s not enough to say you have experienced an increase in income, but rather that your income has increased X% from $Y in 2015/2016 to $Z in 2016/2017.
+While high level information is great, you do need to have specifics.
+It’s not enough to say you have experienced an increase in income, but rather that your income has increased X% from $Y in 2015/2016 to $Z in 2019/2020.

 - Your answer to ‘what actions needs to be undertaken for the activity?’ needs to show how you will spend the $$ and what will need to happen so your project can be completed, not what the project will do for beneficiaries.